20th Television

-20th Television (formerly known as 20th Century Fox Television, 20th Century-Fox Television, and TCF Television Productions) is an American television production company that is a division of Disney Television Studios, part of The Walt Disney Company.
-Walt Disney Studios Home Entertainment distributes the television series produced by 20th Television in home media formats through the 20th Century Home Entertainment banner.
+20th Television, Inc. (formerly known as TCF Television Productions, Inc., 20th Century-Fox Television and 20th Century Fox Television) is the television studio arm of 20th Century Studios, owned by Disney Television Studios, a division of the Disney Entertainment business segment of the Walt Disney Company.
+It was founded on March 15, 1949.
+Productions from this company are distributed on/in home media formats by Walt Disney Studios Home Entertainment through the 20th Century Home Entertainment banner.